-New England, Here’s Why You Should Always Have a Coin in Your Freezer
+Why We New Englanders Should Always Have a Coin in Our Freezer

-There's a reason we all love fun facts and life hacks, so here's another one that's especially crucial during our New England winters, but should be something you do year-round.
+There's a reason we all love fun facts and life hacks, so here's another one that's especially crucial during our harsh New England winters.

-Our winters can be brutal with heavy snows, harsh winds, and brutal ice storms.
-And with winter lasting longer here in New England, I loved running across this incredible useful tip for our health and safety.
+Yes, our winters can be brutal with heavy snows, harsh winds, and brutal ice storms.
+And with winter lasting longer here in New England, I loved running across this incredibly useful tip for our health and safety.

 Here's why you should always leave a coin in your freezer.
-And it doesn't matter if your freezer is old and inconsistent or brand new, because when it comes to the reality of power outages, especially during our winter Nor'easters and storms, the concern is always there.
+And it doesn't matter if your freezer is old and inconsistent or brand new, because when it comes to the reality of power outages, especially during our winter nor'easters and storms, the concern is always there.
 This coin hack will help you.
-It's also helpful if you're on a weekend getaway or away from home for extended periods of time, and have no idea you ever lost power.
+It's also helpful if you're on a weekend getaway or away from home for extended periods, and have no idea you ever lost power.

-When power goes out, our frozen food thaws and bacteria takes hold.
+When the power goes out, our frozen food thaws and bacteria take hold.
 The food then refreezes with the bacteria.
 We all know that refreezing frozen food is a no-no.

 According to Tiffy Taffy, fill a cup with water and place it in the freezer.
 Once it's fully frozen, put a quarter or whatever coin you want on the top, and put the cup back in your freezer.